shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/sell-side-setup.md

 1. Make a `POST` request to the `/placement` endpoint with this JSON file in the request body.
 You'll need to add the `site_id` of the site you're adding the placement to in the query string of the request (see [Placement Service](./placement-service.md) for more information).

+    > [!TIP]
-    If you copied the site ID in [Creating a New Site](#step-4-creating-a-new-site) above, you can use this when adding a placement.
+    > If you copied the site ID in [Creating a New Site](#step-4-creating-a-new-site) above, you can use this when adding a placement.
 To obtain the site IDs for a publisher, make a GET request to the `/site` endpoint using the publisher ID of the publisher that has the sites (see [Site Service](./site-service.md) for more information).

     ```
      curl -b cookies -X POST -d @NewPlacement.json 'https://api.appnexus.com/placement?site_id=SITE_ID'